 Caution is required when a witness testifies both as a fact witness and as an opinion witness.
-In this situation, the court should give a cautionary instruction so that the jury can give proper weight to each type of testimony and the court can guard against the inherent risk of confusion when a witness testifies in both roles.
-This situation usually arises when law enforcement witnesses testify.
+In this situation, which often arises when law enforcement witnesses testify, the court should consider giving a cautionary instruction so that the jury can give proper weight to each type of testimony and the court can guard against the inherent risks of confusion when a witness testifies in both roles.